 Organization is paramount in the kitchen and this is especially true for modern styles.
 Today’s kitchen drawers are more than just a wide open box where you dump your utensils and tools.
 They are eminently organized with a place for everything and everything in it place, including designated slots for knives, which can include chef’s knives, eliminating the need for a countertop knife block.

 Even large drawers are made more functional with a light strip that automatically illuminates when the drawer is opened.
-This great addition will end the days of rifling through a dark drawer in search for a particular item.
+This great addition will end the days of rifling through a dark drawer in search of a particular item.

 If you prefer to have your tools a little handier and not secreted away in a drawer, there are still options that work for a modern kitchen.
 This minimalist version not only has a countertop that slides over the sink, but it has a tidy, dedicated space for often-used spices and chef’s knives.
 The design keeps clutter to a minimum and still offers a great deal of workspace, especially when you close the lid over the storage.
 This leaves a wide expanse of countertop for working or serving guests.